Cereceres/co-for-loop/README.md

 and strings to do a async loop.
 ### co_for_loop(iterator,promiseGenerator)=>Promise
 The promise will be resolved when iterate over all iterator.
 Iterator could be a array , object and string.
-The function receive promiseGenerator the value stored into iterator if is array, the keys and values if is a object.
+The function receive promiseGenerator the value stored into iterator, index and array self if is array, the keys,values and object self if is a object.
 The return object of promiseGenerator have to be a promise, if this promise is resolved with a true boolean value the loop is stopped.
 The case when the iterator is a string has to be like 'min:increment:max' where the loop is init in min value and is increment until max value, if the increment value is missing